opensovereigncloud/cc-cvm-docs/cvm.md

 ## Objectives for Supporting CVMs

 - **(T1)**: Building a confidential CVM platform instead of enclaves, we would like to be able to address all adversarial models, i.e., **(A1-10)**.
-This would be result in a better security than option (O5) by being able to address adversarial models.
+This would result in a better security than option (O5) by being able to address adversarial models.
 This would require some extensions along the following lines:

   - **(A9.3)**: Potential to integrate with a confidential build process with governance to protect against attacks by the development team